This week's issue is slightly different than usual public speaking topics.

 Oh, it's the general manager, calling from the company's head office.

-This is odd ...
+Odd...
 She never called me before.
-But why this time?
+But why today?

 "Waqas, where is Osama?", Asks the General Manager in a dead serious tone.

-"Osama is here somewhere, Ma'am", I replied with hesitation.
+"Osama is here somewhere, Ma'am", I reply with hesitation.

 "No No No. Tell me exactly where Osama is RIGHT NOW?"
-She raises her voice which makes me a little pissed off.
+She demands, raising her voice which makes me pissed off.

-She then hung up the phone ... without saying another word.
+She then hangs up the phone... without saying another word.

-A couple minutes later, I find myself pondering on how the heck she could possibly know I was not telling her the truth.
+A couple minutes later, I find myself pondering on how the heck she could possibly know I was lying.

 Was it my hesitation?

-Does she have cameras installed in the building?
+Does she have cameras installed in the office?

 Or maybe someone from the staff gave her a tip?

-I then realize I might have made a big mistake that may even cost me my job.
+I don't know but what I do is I've made a big mistake that might even cost me my job.

-I'm feeling insecure and thinking about my future ...
+I'm feeling insecure and thinking about my possible bleak future ...

 What would I do with my life without a job?